Home arrow Spec Sheets arrow Forecasts Supply and Inventory arrow Supply Planning

 Yahoo!

-The supply function (or procurement function) mission is to satisfy a demand with a delivery, taking into account the company objectives and the environment constraints.Optimize this function is the object of an increasing interest, particularly the planning part, highly critical because of its direct influence on sales, logistics costs and inventories financial cost.
+The supply function mission is to satisfy a demand with a delivery, taking into account the company objectives and the environment constraints.Optimize this function is the object of an increasing interest, particularly the planning part, highly critical because of its direct influence on sales, logistics costs and inventories financial cost.

 During the 10 ultimate years we noticed a strong growth of IT offers relative to supply chain planning, and for these last years we identified the development of advanced offers of APS (Advanced Planning and Scheduling).